PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 External Projects
 *****************

+To reuse needs from another project, you can use the following possiblities to readin needs from another project.

 needs_external_needs
 ====================

+With `needs_external_needs` you can import the `needs.json` from another project.
+The needs are avaialbe in the memory of the current sphinx-nneds build, but all links jump to another web-project / web-server.

-We have add an external project already here:
+We have add an external project already referenced within this documentation:

 .. literalinclude:: /metamodel.py
    :caption: How-to add a external project